Publication Ethics and Malpractice Statement

 Back to top

 The Journal of Contemporary Urban Affairs follows COPE guidelines in these matters, and authors are encouraged to consult the Committee on Publication Ethics (COPE) resources for further guidance.
-As stated by COPE, authors remain fully responsible for all content in their manuscripts, including any portions influenced by AI tools, and are accountable for any breaches of publication ethics.
+As stated by COPE, authors remain fully responsible for all content in their manuscripts, including any portions influenced by Generative AI (GenAI) and AI-assisted tools, and are accountable for any breaches of publication ethics.

 For Authors: